is the perfect solution:

 Summary: What are the principles of a multisensory, structured language approach?

 Effective multisensory instruction is based on the following key principles:

 Direct Instruction: The inferential learning of any concept cannot be taken for granted.
 Multisensory language instruction requires direct teaching of all concepts with continuous student-teacher interaction.
 This occurs in on-line delivery model or In-person.

-Diagnostic Teaching: The teacher must
+Diagnostic Teaching: The dyslexia tutor must

 individual needs.
 The content presented must be mastered step by step for the student to progress.
 Our dyslexia tutors know how to identify the weaknesses during instruction to make sure their is cumulative review.